EMRL/brandcamp/README.md

  - [ ] Visualize as data
  - [ ] Summarize with statistics
  - [ ] Create wordbank derived from those themes that cross both organization and customer

+If you'd like to involve robot brains, feed the word group into ChatGPT using a prompt similar to this below:

+Group these words together if they are synonyms or thematically related, and label the groups with a personality trait most represented by the words in the group: [List of words]

 **Summary statistics example**